 Prof. Robinson is Altshuler Distinguished Teaching Professor, Co-Director of the Tsai Center for Law, Science and Innovation, and Associate Professor of Law at SMU Dedman School of Law.
 He teaches and writes in the areas of property, intellectual property, patent law, and technology law.
 He practiced law at Foley and Lardner LLP as a member of its electronics practice group in Washington D.C.

 Profs.
-Taylor and Robinson appreciate the ongoing research support of Dylan Freeman, Trevor Johnson, Kelly Neal, and Mary K. Snapp.
-Past research assistants have included Elizabeth Chung, Tucker Davison, Carter Kristek, Morgan Mendicino, Nolan McQueen, Frankie Picone, Jason Spotts, and Thomas Tassin.
+Taylor and Robinson appreciate the ongoing research support of Dylan Freeman, Trevor Johnson, and Kelly Gibson.
+Past research assistants have included Elizabeth Chung, Tucker Davison, Carter Kristek, Morgan Mendicino, Nolan McQueen, Kelly Neal, Frankie Picone, Mary K. Snapp, Jason Spotts, and Thomas Tassin.

 If you have any questions or concerns about the accessibility of any particular pages on Fed Circuit Blog, or if you encounter an accessibility issue, please contact us.

 Fed Circuit Blog does not provide legal advice or generate attorney-client relationships.
 Fed Circuit Blog merely provides information.
 This information may not be complete or current.
 Readers should not rely upon this information, but instead should conduct their own research and consult with their own legal counsel before taking any action.
 Links to information provided by third parties similarly does not represent any endorsement of the information or its completeness or currentness.